bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

   workflow: primary
 ```

-{% include message_box.html type="warning" title="Order of the items matter!" content=" When `bitrise` receives a webhook event (any kind), it'll match it against the app's `trigger_map`. **The first item it matches will select the workflow for the build!**
+{% include message_box.html type="warning" title="Order of the items matter!" content=" When `bitrise` receives a webhook event (any kind), it'll match it against the app's `trigger_map`.
+The first item it matches will select the workflow for the build!

-This means that if you'd specify the `push_branch: master` **after** the `push_branch: \"*\"` item, `master` would never be selected as every code push event would match `push_branch: \"*\"` first!
+This means that if you'd specify the `push_branch: master` after the `push_branch: \"*\"` item, `master` would never be selected as every code push event would match `push_branch: \"*\"` first!
 "%}

 ## Don't start two builds for pull requests from the same repository

-When you start a Pull Request from the same repository (not from a fork,
-just from a branch of the repository),
-**the source code hosting service will send two webhooks**,
-one for the code push and one for the pull request!
+When you start a pull request from the same repository (not from a fork, just from a branch of the repository), the source code hosting service will send two webhooks, one for the code push and one for the pull request!

 {% include message_box.html type="important" title="Pull Request build" content=" Although it might seem like both builds are the same, it most likely isn't!
 The code push event / build builds the code of the branch, without any merging, etc. It builds the exact same state of the code what you have when you checkout that branch.
-The Pull Request build on the other hand builds a pre-merged state of the code.
-This pre-merged state is not the final merged version of the code, it only represents a clone of how the code will look like **after** you merged the pull request.
+The pull request build on the other hand builds a pre-merged state of the code.
+This pre-merged state is not the final merged version of the code, it only represents a clone of how the code will look like after you merged the pull request.
 "%}

-Whether you want to build both or just one of these in case of a pull request
-is up to you and depends on your project's requirements, but with `bitrise`
-you can decide whether you want it or not.
+Whether you want to build both or just one of these in case of a pull request is up to you and depends on your project's requirements, but with `bitrise` you can decide whether you want it or not.

 {% include message_box.html type="note" title="Pull Request merge is a Code Push" content=" Source code hosting services treat the event of merge as a code push event.
-For example if you merge a Pull Request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.
+For example, if you merge a pull request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.
 "%}

-An example to build only the pull request ("pre-merged") events/state,
-in addition to deploying `master`:
+An example to build only the pull request (pre-merged) events/state, in addition to deploying `master`:

 ```yaml
 trigger_map: